richmondgingingon/flutter_wordpress_api/README.md

 samples, guidance on mobile development, and a full API reference.

 ## How to use this
+- Please run `flutter pub get` to get all the packages
 - Install JWT Auth - WordPress JSON Web Token Authentication plugin
 - Modify wp-config on your WordPress file and add this line: <br> `define( 'JWT_AUTH_SECRET_KEY', 'your-top-secret-key');`